Rudy Vallée: Music

 He became one of the first crooners.
 Singers needed strong voices to fill theaters in the days before microphones.
 Crooners had soft voices that were suited to the intimacy of radio; the microphones, in this case, promoted direct access to "a vulnerable and sensuous interior," or in other words, "a conjured intimacy".
+Vallée's trombone-like vocal phrasing on "Deep Night" would inspire Bing Crosby, Frank Sinatra, and Perry Como to model their voices on jazz instruments.

-Vallée was one of the first celebrity radio vocalists.
+Vallée was one of the first celebrity pop stars.
 Flappers pursued him wherever he went.
 His live appearances were usually sold out.
 Contrary to popular belief, he did not have screaming girls at his appearances.
-However, his voice still failed to project in venues without microphones and amplification, so he often sang through a megaphone, a device he had used when leading the Yale football band.
+However, his voice still failed to project in venues without microphones and amplification, so he often sang through a megaphone.
 A caricature of him singing this way was depicted in the Betty Boop cartoon Poor Cinderella (1934).
 Another caricature is in Crosby, Columbo, and Vallee, which parodies him, Bing Crosby, and Russ Columbo.